cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 sudo dd bs=1m if=/Users/cudmore/Downloads/2018-10-09-raspbian-stretch-lite.img of=/dev/rdisk4
 ```

 Note that this command requires `/dev/rdisk` rather than `/dev/disk`.
+Once the .img is copying to the SD card, you will not get any feedback from the command line.
+You can either wait for it to finish (this can vary from 1-3 minutes) and if you are impatient, you can see the progress with keyboard ctrl+t.

 Be very careful with this command, if you have multiple hard-drives make sure you specify the SD card we are using.
 If you get it wrong you could wipe an entire hard-drive.

+Once dd is done, the SD card should re-appear on the desktop named 'boot'.

 #### On Windows